Stuyk/ramblings/principles-of-life.md

 If you have to have social media, ensure that it's only used for your work and productivity.

 Frankly, I use BlueSky at this current point in time to help build my follower base.

+## Celebrate Talent

+When you see others who are struggling but are inheritely talented at what they do, try to lift them up in whatever way you can.

+Giving them a platform and letting others know about them is the smallest gesture you can do.